ICE Mortgage Technology Scripting Objects Reference

 Notes

-• Each valueObj, when stringified, cannot exceed 5 KB
+• Each valueObj, when stringified, cannot exceed 5 KB.

-• An individual guest is limited to 5 session values
+• An individual guest is limited to 5 session values.

-This will ensure that no guest can consume more than 25 KB of sessionStorage.
-There is no facility or access provided to write to applicationStorage.
 Guests that require persistent storage will need to implement an external (service-based) mechanism for this.

 Script Object